ynchiu/ShuJiangStore/README.md

 The documentation can be found in the Documentation folder.

-The major examples starts with "Main*", the code is mostly written in a self-explanatory way.
+The major examples start with "Main*", the code is mostly written in a self-explanatory way.
 Have fun!